Out of the Furnace: Music

 The musical score to Out of the Furnace was composed by Dickon Hinchliffe.
 Originally, it was announced that Alberto Iglesias had reached an agreement to compose the score for the film.
 However, Hinchliffe later took over scoring duties.
 Pearl Jam frontman Eddie Vedder re-recorded the song "Release" from Pearl Jam's debut album Ten for the film, which can be heard during the opening scenes and end credits.
 A soundtrack album featuring Hinchliffe's score was released digitally on December 3, 2013, by Relativity Music Group.

 Release

 The film premiered at the TCL Chinese Theatre on November 9, 2013, in Hollywood, California as part of the American Film Institute's AFI Fest.
 It received a limited release in Los Angeles and New York City on December 4, 2013, followed by a wide theatrical release in the U.S. on December 6.
 Director Scott Cooper won the award for best first or second film for Out of the Furnace at the 2013 Rome Film Festival.

-The Pearl Jam song "Release" is featured during the opening title and features in a newly recorded edition during the end credits.